PTS: 16 vs. Notre Dame (3-2-22)

 2021-22 ACC Impact Freshman (CBS Sports)

-I will wear No 22 at Florida State because that’s the number I wore during my EYBL career.
+I wore No 22 at Florida State because that’s the number I wore during my EYBL career.
 My nickname is “Duece Duece” and that’s what my friends call me because I wear No. 22.
 My favorite number is 13 – and I wore that in high school – but that’s a retired number at Florida State (Dave Cowens).

 Tim Pickett wore No. 22 during his two-year career at Florida State (2003-2004).
 He was the first All-ACC First-Team selection under Head Coach Leonard Hamilton (2004).
 In only two years at the Division I level Pickett was a two-time All-ACC selection (First-Team in 2004 and Second-Team in 2003), was a two-time All-ACC Defensive Team selection (in both 2003 and 2004) and totaled 164 steals.